 Among the retail traders using automated trading, forex trading is the most popular kind.
-In the last decade forex trading has widely gained popularity due to availability of electronic and web based forex trading applications and brokerage services.
-During the past decade, there has been a spike in number of online forex brokers offering forex trading to the retail traders.
+In the last decade, forex trading has widely gained popularity due to the availability of electronic and web-based forex trading applications and brokerage services.
+During the past decade, there has been a spike in the number of online forex brokers offering forex trading to the retail traders.

 What is Forex Trading?

 In forex trading, currencies are traded based on the speculation of exchange rates with various currency pairs.
 For instance, based on the speculation, traders buy or sell currency derivatives such as USD/INR futures.
 The investors also hedge against the foreign exchange risk.
 Say, an Indian manufacturing company is expecting a payment of 1M USD in 3 months but is unsure about the exchange rates at that time.
 To hedge their risks in rates fluctuation, they will buy future contracts which allow them to exchange 1M USD into INR at today’s rate even if the rates at that time are much lower.
 To be able to do this a premium is often charged on the contracts depending on the forward curve.